DIY vs. Professional Pest Control: What's Worth It?

 If you decide to hire a professional:

-- Get 3 quotes — pricing varies significantly between companies
+- Request 3 written estimates — pricing varies significantly between companies

 - Ask about their treatment plan for your specific pest